CM2Walki/EFModStarter/README.md

 webClient.DownloadStringAsync(new Uri(url));
 ```

-It gives us an approximated number of players online, as well as record game crashes (so that we can act fast if something breaks).
+It gives us an approximated number of players online, as well as recorded game crashes (so that we can act fast if something breaks).
 The probability that you might need this code is very low, so just get rid off it.
 If you are really interested in the webAPI code, just drop me a private message.

 ### Donate
 I did this in my spare time in the interest of all CoH1 mods.
 If one thinks I deserve a reward for this, then go ahead and follow this button: